calebh/calebh.github.io/index.md

 permalink: /index.html
 ---

 Computer science researcher living in Lafayette, IN.
-I am currently a PhD student at Purdue University, where I do research with [Roopsha Samanta](https://www.cs.purdue.edu/homes/roopsha/).
+I am currently a PhD student at Purdue University, where I do research with [Tianyi Zhang](https://tianyi-zhang.github.io/).

 I was most recently employed as a software developer at [Holos, Inc](https://holos.io/).
 My primary interests are in programming languages, computer graphics and machine learning.